Concert day protocols

 We are lucky to have purpose-designed staging in Holy Trinity Church, which means that all singers should be able to see the conductor without problems.
 This is unpacked and assembled on the Friday morning prior to a concert by a band of volunteers.
 A few people are also needed to arrange the chairs.

 Staging and chairs are all dismantled/stacked immediately after the concert so that the church can be used for services the next day.

 Help is essential for all four of these processes.
 With plenty of helpers, ten to twelve, women as well as men, each task takes just over half an hour.
-The helpers usually have coffee together in the church coffee room after the Friday and Monday sessions - a good chance to meet choir members from other voice parts.
+The helpers usually have coffee together in the church coffee room after the Friday and Monday sessions so it's a good chance to meet choir members from other voice parts.
 Volunteers are asked to sign up to help over the last few Monday practices.

 This is held in Holy Trinity church on the afternoon of a concert day, from about 2.30pm to 5.00pm, and with the orchestra, if applicable.
 Exact times for the rehearsal vary and are announced in the last Monday practices.

 Attendance at the final rehearsal is essential.
 It is when seating is decided and sits and stands are finalised.
 It is also the only chance to experience the acoustic of the church and to work with the orchestra or organ.